anytizer/open-ideas/ideas/mustify-plugin/readme.md

 ![Logo](logo.png)

-# mustify - force rea something
+# mustify - force read something
-before accessing the parts of a software or website
+Show a must-read content before accessing any parts of a software or website.

-design software app to make sure subscribers read it first. eg. Terms and Conditions, Privacy Policy etc.
+Design software application or plugin to make sure subscribers read it first. eg. Terms and Conditions, Privacy Policy etc.

 Readers cannot manage to skip.
 Readers cannot deny that text was not reached.

-flag all subscribers to articles they read.
+Flag the user who read the mustified contents.

-helps to spread out rules n regulations. eg. within an office.
+Helps to spread out rules n regulations. eg. within an office.
-Or, notifies something happened
+Or, notifies something happened.